Out of Reach

 Figure 3

-FOURTEEN OF THE TWENTY LARGEST OCCUPATIONS IN THE UNITED STATES PAY LESS THAN THE ONE-AND TWO BEDROOM HOUSING WAGES
+SEVENTEEN OF THE TWENTY FIVE LARGEST OCCUPATIONS IN THE UNITED STATES PAY LESS THAN THE ONE-AND TWO BEDROOM HOUSING WAGES

 Chart compares the median hourly wages of the county’s most common low-wage occupations with the national one- and two-bedroom housing wage.
-Fourteen of the 20 most common occupations pay median wages that are lower than the one- and two-bedroom Housing Wages.
+Seventeen of the 25 most common occupations pay median wages that are lower than the one- and two-bedroom Housing Wages.

 HOURLY WAGE PERCENTILES VS. ONE- AND TWO-BEDROOM HOUSING WAGES, BY RACE & ETHNICITY

-Chart shows wages earned by percentile for white, Black, and Latino workers compared to the one- and two-bedroom housing wage.
-The median Black and Latino worker earn approximately $5.98 and $6.16 less per hour, respectively, compared to the median white worker.
+Chart shows wages earned by percentile for White, Black, and Latino workers compared to the one- and two-bedroom housing wage.
+The median Black and Latino worker earn approximately $6.01 and $7.09 less per hour, respectively, compared to the median white worker.

 MEDIAN HOURLY WAGES BY RACE, ETHNICITY, AND GENDER